JohnGluszak/animated-ios-button/README.md

 ### Bouncing Button

-Use this code to create a button that bounces on touches:
+Use the following code to create a button that bounces on touches:
 ```objective-c
 ABAnimatedButton *button = [ABAnimatedButton buttonWithAnimationType:ABAnimationTypeBounce];
 // Now customize the button appearance like a normal UIButton